code-pushup/cli/examples/plugins/src/lighthouse/README.md

 ## Audits

-Detailed information about the audits can be found in the docs of [lighthouse](@TODO).
+Detailed information about the audits can be found in the docs of [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/).